smastrom/react-rating/README.md

 ![react-rating](https://i.ibb.co/WyStRMz/ezgif-com-gif-maker-2.gif)

-1. It is not possbile to reset by clicking again on the selected rating.
+-   It is not possbile to reset by clicking again on the selected rating or by using the invisible radio.

-2. No invisible radio to reset with keyboard is rendered.

-3. It is announced to screen readers that rating **is required**.
+-   It is announced to screen readers that rating **is required**.

-4. If value equals to 0, it is announced to screen readers that the rating **is invalid** .
+-   If value equals to 0, it is announced to screen readers that the rating **is invalid** .

 ## Styling